 - Equip and send people to share, celebrate and embody the good news in daily life

-If your diocese is in interested in learning more about hosting a revival?
+Is your diocese interested in learning more about hosting a revival?

 You don’t need to wait for the Presiding Bishop or the Evangelism Team to help to organize a local or regional revival.
-Please fill out the form below and tell us about your plans for a diocesan or regional revival.
+Contact Jerusalem Greer, staff officer for Evangelism.